rapidwebltd/zebra-session-loader/README.md

 Add the following to your `.env` file, changing the database connection details to point at the database containing your `session_data` table.

+You should also ensure the security code is changed to a random string.

 ```
 ZEBRA_SESSION_SECURITY_CODE=random_string_of_chars_og4bf42kh07odgh20gjwe
 ZEBRA_SESSION_DATABASE_CONNECTION_NAME=main